s0rc3r3r01/google-cloud-functions-go-basic/README.md

 # google-cloud-functions-go-basic
-Testing Google Cloud functions with Go engine
+Testing Google Cloud functions with Go 1.11 engine, a few days after the official announcement !